70 Best Smart Travel Budget Tips and Hacks

 21. Wear Sunscreen

 Sunscreen is essential.
 I didn’t pay much attention to it before, but now I am trying to have it all the time.
 I learned a painful lesson when I severely sunburned my skin due to insufficient SPF protection.
-Since then, I try to use sunscreen with SPF levels ranging from 30 to 50 to prevent sunburn consistently.
+Since then, I have tried to use sunscreen with SPF levels ranging from 30 to 50 to prevent sunburn consistently.

 22. Go Outside of Your Comfort Zone